Home > Travel information > Special travel needs > Customers with disabilities > Service animals

 An animal should sit at the customer's feet without protruding into the aisles to comply with safety regulations.
 Customers may elect to use an approved in-cabin kennel for smaller animals.
 Exit row seating is prohibited.
 Refer to the U.S. Department of Transportation 14 CFR Part 382 or contact United for additional information.

-Customers traveling with an emotional support or psychiatric assist animal must provide a minimum forty-eight (48) hour advance notification to United Reservations.
-The disability desk in reservations (1-800-228-2744) must receive and validate the required documentation prior to the time of travel.
+Customers traveling with an emotional support or psychiatric assist animal must provide a minimum 48-hour advance notification to the Disability Desk at the United Customer Contact Center by both 1) calling 1-800-228-2744 and 2) submitting the required documentation (PDF) by fax (1-313-234-6966) or email (email@example.com).
+The Disability Desk must receive and validate the required documentation prior to the time of travel.
 Verification of documentation will include United contacting your mental health care professional.
 If we are unable to validate the documentation or if the advance notification is not given, customers will be required to transport the animal as a pet, and pet fees will apply.

 Service animals in training